OsmanMarangoz/gopigo3_ros2_humble_ignition_gazebo/README.md

 - instead of /cmd_vel the ros2 topic is called "diff_cont/cmd_vel_unstamped". works.

 not working features:
-- Distance sensor without GPU. (renders but does not update. so no collision is detected.)
+- Distance sensor without GPU. (renders but does not update, that's why no collision is detected, therefore /scan topic will show .inf readings)

 missing features:
 - camera, imu